Predicting the best NFL rookie on all 32 teams

 OL Ethan Pocic

 He certainly isn't the most prominent name on this list, but the Seahawks drafted Pocic in the second round with the expectation that he'll compete for a starting job at right guard or right tackle.
 The Seahawks' struggles up front have been well-documented, and the outcome of the 2017 season rests largely on the team's ability to improve along the offensive line.
-Pocic's providing an immediate upgrade will be critical. -- Sheil Chapati
+Pocic's providing an immediate upgrade will be critical. -- Sheil Kapadia